Are you a Silver Strike Collector?

-The Club holds a convention each year in Las Vegas welcoming all to attend for friendship, trading, education and fun.
-The Club publishes 4 newsletters annually, which will keep you abreast of the latest news about casinos and updates you on new issues of Silver Strikes.
-You will receive a membership roster helping you locate individuals in your area.
+The Club holds events each year in Las Vegas welcoming all to attend for friendship, trading, education and fun.
+The Club publishes 2 newsletters annually, which will keep you abreast of the latest news about casinos and updates you on new issues of Silver Strikes.

 Fill out our application and join in the fun!

 The definition is Limited Edition silver token won from slot machines and

 is in a protective plastic holder.
 Some call them "Silver Premium Tokens",

 but most of us just call them "Silver Strikes".
 These tokens are issued in

 many casinos throughout the United States, Canada, the Caribbean and

 Cruise Ships.
 The first of these tokens were won from slot machines in the

 The tokens have been issued with redeemable values of $2, $3, $5, $7, $10, $12, $20, $28, $40, $200, $300 and range in size from 1-1/2 inches to 3-1/2 inches in diameter depending on the value.
 The $200 & $300 are the only Silver Strikes to be paid by the attendant, due to its size and weight.
 The $12 tokens are from cruise ships.